A WHITTY WORLDWIDE product launch for Marvell at The W Hotel in Hollywood

 A study of the IPA Marketing Effectiveness Awards has managed to plot the difference in effectiveness between overwrought marketing campaigns, and the sort of distinctive, fame-driving work we do at Whitty Worldwide.

 Point made.
-Yes, but, while the marketing and advertising business has been wringing it's hands waiting for the IPA's paper to garner global attention, a new wave of messianic digital ad-tech entrepreneurs have convinced many a nervous marketer that the clear path to brand success is now built on precision targeting, promotionally driven, lowest-denominator 'content' and immediate feedback.
+Yes, but, while the marketing and advertising business has been wringing it's hands waiting for the IPA's paper to garner global attention, a new wave of messianic digital ad-tech entrepreneurs have convinced many a nervous marketer that the clear path to brand success is now built on programatic precision targeting and promotionally driven 'content' that incentivizes immediate feedback / clickthroughs.
 Now they're addicted.

-And, with more granular short-term data that comes through faster and faster, it's easier and easier to see why even large brands, in mature categories, have increased their use of performance marketing techniques.
+And, with more granular short-term data that comes through faster and faster, it's easier and easier to see why even large brands, in mature categories, have increased their use of performance marketing techniques at the expense of long term investment in their most important asset.

-They want to believe that technology has finally answered their prayers for predictability and accountability.
-A scientific method for transforming a real world of difficult decisions and uncertain evidence into a comfortingly simplified one, where data, represented as hard fact, will reduce risk.
+I sympathize.
+There is a comfort to be found in figures: they give us a sense of certainty, however false, in an otherwise chaotic world.
+And I get why advertisers want to believe that technology has answered their prayers for predictability and accountability; a scientific method for transforming a real world of difficult decisions and uncertain evidence into a comfortingly simplified one, where data, represented as hard fact, will reduce risk.

-Well it's certainly cheaper and faster.
+It's certainly cheaper and faster than mass targeting.
 But, is it better?

 By definition, promotional activation is about getting an immediate response and, ideally, an immediate sale from existing customers, but maybe nothing more.
 Eventually, a brand will run out of steam as it grows.